 Leaned against a wall they can be stored clean and dry ready to use and take up very little space.
 Stored in this way they can easily be moved to a new position or taken straight onto the silage pit 50 at a time using pallet forks.

-Lorry Tyre Sidewalls are definitely the cheapest, most effective solution for covering and weighting silage sheets and nets in order to reduce waste and loss of feed value on the top of silage pits.
+Lorry Tyre Sidewalls are definitely the cheapest, most effective solution for covering and weighting silage sheets, covers and nets in order to reduce waste and loss of feed value on the top of silage pits.

 Silage is too valuable a resource to accept any avoidable waste or loss of feed value resulting from inadequate rolling, sheeting or sealing of the silage clamp.
-For best results always use a good additive, a proven oxygen barrier film, a protective silage net and use lorry tyre side walls to apply weight over the entire surface of the pit.
+Always use an effective silage additive, a proven oxygen barrier film, a protective silage cover and use lorry tyre sidewalls to apply weight over the entire surface of the pit.

 Use Lorry Tyre Sidewalls on grass and maize silage, wholecrop and straw stacks.

-RWN Tyre Sidewalls used with Silostop Sheets and Nets make fantastic silage covers
+RWN Tyre Sidewalls make a fantastic silage covering system

 Lorry or Truck Tyre Sidewalls have many Advantages :

-- Each ring covers 1 square metre - A few go a long way.
-Much quicker than tyres
+- They cover 1 square metre each - Much quicker than tyres

-- Easy to handle - contain no water.
-13kg carried in each hand.
-Clean and easy to use
+- Easy to handle - 12kg-13kg carried in each hand

-- Tidy and Stackable - Can easily be stacked on pallets.
-Much tidier on the pit
+- Tidy and Stackable - Can easily be stacked or stored vertically against a wall

-- Handling can easily be mechanised - Move on pallets or on pallet forks
+- Handling can easily be mechanised - Move on 50 at a time on pallet forks

 - Easy to store - No heaps of wet, dirty tyres full of nettles.
 Very quick to apply

-- Lorry Tyre Sidewalls are Extremely Durable - Expected life of 40 - 50 years
+- Lorry Tyre Sidewalls are Extremely Durable - Expected life 50 years

 - Inexpensive (cost 1-3p/t of silage) - Written off over 15 years cost is negligible